nikhil15041993/Deploy-WordPress-and-MySQL-on-Kubernetes/README.md

-# How to deploy WordPress and MySQL on Kubernetes
+# Deploy WordPress and MySQL on Kubernetes

 ## Steps